 8. Docker logs skipping/missing application logs (journald driver)

 It turns out that this issue is caused by journald rate limits, which needs to be increased as Docker creates logs for all running applications and journald might skip some logs due to its rate limitation settings.
 So be aware of your journald settings when you connect Docker to it.

 9. Gelf driver issues

 The Gelf logging driver is missing a TCP or TLS option and supports only UDP, which could be risky to lose log messages when UDP packets get dropped.
 Some issues report a problem of DNS resolution/caching with GELF drivers so your logs might be sent to “Nirvana” when your Graylog server IP changes – and this could happen quickly using container deployments.

 10. Docker does not support multiple log drivers

 It would be nice to have logs stored locally on the server and the possibility to ship them to remote servers.
 Currently, Docker does not support multiple log drivers, so users are forced to pick a single log driver.
 Not an easy decision knowing various issues listed in this post.

 That’s it!
 My Top 10 Docker Logging Gotchas!

 You should think about not only collecting logs, but also host and container metrics, and events.
-In this sense, we’ve prepared a reference architecture document where you will find out about all key Docker metrics to watch.
+To help with that, we’ve prepared a reference architecture document about all key Docker metrics to watch.
 Following that, you will learn how to set up monitoring and logging for a Docker Enterprise Cluster.